Scaffolding Load Capacity Calculator

 Sensitive to bay geometry?
 Yes, through the platform area and number of loaded levels Yes, through how planks span and are supported

-Typical controls when Multiple levels are heavily loaded or legs are tall/slender Short, stiff bays with relatively weak decking or long plank spans
+Typical controls when Multiple levels are heavily loaded or legs are tall or slender Short, stiff bays with relatively weak decking or long plank spans

-How to increase capacity Improved bracing, shorter legs, fewer loaded levels (subject to design) Stronger planks, closer transom spacing, additional supports
+How to increase capacity Improved bracing, shorter legs, fewer loaded levels, subject to design approval Stronger planks, closer transom spacing, or additional supports

 This calculator uses a deliberately simplified model suitable for preliminary planning, not for final scaffolding design.
-The main assumptions and limitations are:
+The most important assumptions and limitations are:

 Safety notes and professional use

-This calculator is intended for competent persons who already understand basic scaffolding behaviour and need a quick sense-check on leg and platform loads.
-It can help with:
+This calculator is intended for competent persons who already understand basic scaffolding behaviour and need a quick check on leg and platform loads.
+It can help with planning where to stack materials, deciding how many levels can be used for heavy storage at one time, and comparing alternative bay sizes or plank ratings.

 Enter values to estimate loading limits.